 Art.
-3.4 Changes to the programme curriculum
+3.4.
+Changes to the programme curriculum

-If an associate degree, a professional bachelor programme, postgraduate programme or an advanced bachelor programme changes its programme curriculum, the University College Board must put together a concordance table for each programme curriculum before the 1st of May.
+If a programme within the School of Arts changes its programme curriculum, the School of Arts' Council must put together a concordance table for each programme curriculum before the 1st of May.

 Art.
-3.5 Replacing a course from your own programme curriculum with a course from another programme of AP University College Antwerp or of another higher education institution within the Flemish Community
+3.5.
+Replacing a course from your own programme curriculum with a course from another programme of AP University College Antwerp or of another higher education institution within the Flemish Community